absorensen/numbers_go_brrrr/m0_introduction/s0_intro_to_computing.md

 which is a traumatic experience, I would prefer not to elaborate on.

 ## The Guide and Languages
-As you can probably see in the column on the left... the guide will be using Rust from here on out, with a few exceptions.
+As you can probably see in the column on the left...
+I will be using Rust from here on out, with a few exceptions.
 C will occasionally be used for reasoning about low level stuff like pointers and memory allocations, while C++ will be used as a comparison to Rust and Python will be used for a bit of perspective.
 In any case it will be assumed you don't really know any of the languages except Python and that you have read the introductions to Rust in this module.
 Please don't skip the introduction to Rust.

 If you read the section on GPU programming below, you will see there are no easy, one-size-fits-all, solutions.
-Thankfully, the guide has clear goals and limitations.
+Thankfully, I have a set of clear goals and limitations for the guide.
 To help you get familiar with new topics, we only need reasonable performance and for all the code to be runnable on most laptops.
 Most importantly, the setup process should be easy and not make you want to stress-eat the contents of your entire fridge when going through the installation process.
 As such the guide will mainly use [Rust][13] and the GPU API [wgpu][14].
-The guide will in all cases that do not require graphics output only concern itself with pure computation through wgpu, which makes setup quite a bit simpler. wgpu is an abstraction layer that runs whatever GPU API it finds best suitable on your system.
+I will in all cases that do not require graphics output only concern itself with pure computation through wgpu, which makes setup quite a bit simpler. wgpu is an abstraction layer that runs whatever GPU API it finds best suitable on your system.
 Having exact control and the absolute best performance isn't as important as allowing as many people to